GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ![Layout Whoops](layout-whoops.webp)

+This has caused a few problems, where using a template a certain way would have been nice, but the layout and flow code is incapable of such a feat at present.
+In the end, I sometimes simply set sizes.

 We'll save the problem of creating a UI/text flow/layout system for another day.
 Let's finish up by just seeing how this all helped shape TGUI's look.

 ## Shaping the Look of Twin Gods' UI